1. To celebrate that,

 all.

-– and teach people why that’s good.
-The brush we slay is often so thick that to leave it heaped everywhere would just stress the ecosystem in yet another way.
+restore health to the ecosystem.
+And teach people why that’s good.
+The brush we slay is often so thick that to leave it heaped everywhere would then just stress the ecosystem in yet another way.
+Good blazing riddance!

-The event is a drama that starts slowly, with a single match. |
+The event is a drama.
+It starts slowly, with a single match. |

-Christians, Jews, Muslims, and people of other religions as well as fine
+Christians, Jews, Muslims, and people of other religions as well as fine neighbors who observe none.
+To the ancient Druids and Celts, solstice bonfires

 may have been directly religious.
 To Christians and Jews, 'festivals of lights'